mozilla/application-services/docs/design/test-faster.md

 dev-dependencies must be compiled, ready, and linked in at least to the `lib` target before we can even think about starting on `places`.

-This should all sound somewhat obvious, and I guess it is.
 We have not been careful about what shape the dependency graph ends up as when example code is taken into consideration (as it is by cargo during certain builds), and as a result, we have this problem.
-The problem is that this isn't really a problem we want to fix: Example code can and should depend on several different components, and use them together in interesting ways.
+Which isn't really a problem we want to fix: Example code can and should depend on several different components, and use them together in interesting ways.

-So, because we don't really want to change the things our examples do, or make major architectural changes of the non-test code for something like this, we need to do something.
+So, because we don't want to change what our examples do, or make major architectural changes of the non-test code for something like this, we need to do something else.

 ## The Solution